House sales Spain

-The key data for most people is what is happening in the housing market although transfers of commercial property are also a good indication of an improving economic background and more flexible bank financing.
+The key data for most people is what is happening in the housing market and from Spanish Mortgage activity although transfers of commercial property are also a good indication of an improving economic background and more flexible bank financing.

 In August as reported by Land registry a total of 123,281 properties of all types changed hands.
 This was up 11.1% on August of 2014 and down by 22,000 units on July of 2015.

 29,369 of the total properties transferred were made up of those properties that were classed as sales of residential property.
 This area of the property market increased by 24.2% on august of last year and was only down by 10.1% when looking against the previous month.

 The trend of less sales in August to July is normal in 2014 August saw 17.7% less sales than the July and only once in the last 5 years have sales of homes in August been higher than Julys.

 In total for the year of 2015 dwelling sales have risen by 12% when compared to 2014.

 Difficulties of getting a Spanish Mortgage for new Builds